No one recovers on their own.

 When the patient does return home from treatment, how can anyone expect the family to simply feel equally well?
 What happens to the fear and anxieties, the patterns of thinking, the distrust and sadness that had built up over those months and years?
 Just because the loved one is better, what about the frustration and emotions that everyone else still carries?
 These are the important issues tackled by the clinical team.

-Family members begin with a Significant Person Questionnaire, completed by those that bring a potential patient into the facility.
+Family members begin with a Significant Person Questionnaire, completed by those who bring a potential patient into the facility.
 The responses allow a family therapist, while meeting with the loved ones, to inform them about what they’ll soon be going through as treatment proceeds and recovery begins.

 Then comes the major component, the Day of Enlightenment.